ianmcnicholas/GildedRose-Ruby/README.md

 Then, when I was content with my refactoring, I added unit tests to allow for code to deal with "Conjured" items, and then the subsequent code for this.

 Finally, to implement some form of feature test, I redirected the file `texttest_fixture.rb` which can be run directly in the terminal to show example outputs of the project.

+## Concerns ##

+From what I could gather, the brief for this test was to refactor the `update_quality()` method, in order to easily add code that dealt with "Conjured" items, and then add this code.
+I feel I have certainly achieved this.

+However, I am unsure if I have taken a "professional" and / or "best-practice" approach.
+I rearranged the file structure to suit my needs, and have done nothing with the `gilded_rose_tests.rb` file.

+TO DO FRIDAY - EXTRACT UPDATE METHODS INTO CLASSES e.g. AGEDBRIE_UPDATER, NORMAL_UPDATER, etc.